Kostmic/LeagueMode/README.md

 How to setup:
-1. 🖱️Right click on the .bat file
+1. 🖱️Right click on the .bat file -> click "edit"
 2. ❌Replace `<Username here>` with your own summoner name
 3. 💾Save the file
 4. 🖱️Right click on the file and hit "Create shortcut"